Mike Hessman

 Michael Steven Hessman (born March 5, 1978) is an American former professional baseball first baseman and third baseman.
 He is currently a hitting coach for the Toledo Mud Hens.
-He played in MLB for the Atlanta Braves, Detroit Tigers, and New York Mets, and in Nippon Professional Baseball (NPB) for the Orix Buffaloes.
+He played in Major League Baseball (MLB) for the Atlanta Braves, Detroit Tigers, and New York Mets, and in Nippon Professional Baseball (NPB) for the Orix Buffaloes.
+Hessman served as an interim manager for the Toledo Mud Hens for six games in the 2026 season.

 Hessman holds the all-time record for International League home runs, when he hit his 259th on June 30, 2014, breaking Ollie Carnegie's record set in 1945.
 In 2015, he broke Buzz Arlett's record for the most career minor league home runs, hitting his 433rd on August 3, 2015.
 In 2018, Hessman was inducted into the International League Hall of Fame for his accomplishments and the Toledo Mud Hens where he played a majority of his professional career retired his number 27.